-1. financial protection laws?
+1. Is the financial institution currently in compliance with all applicable consumer financial protection laws?

-Yes No X

-2. If no, please briefly explain: Policy, procedures, systems, and controls are in place to comply with all Consumer Protection Laws.
-Through normal testing and monitoring routines, we may identify instances of non-compliance, which are addressed through risk identification, escalation and resolution routines Does the financial institution have policies to prevent the use of illegal predatory consumer adverse sales goals as the bases for evaluation, promotion discipline or compensation of employees?

-Yes X No
+Yes No

 If no, please briefly explain:

+2. Does the financial institution have policies to prevent the use of illegal predatory consumer adverse sales goals as the bases for evaluation, promotion, discipline or compensation of employees?

+Yes No

+If no, please briefly explain:

 3. Does the financial institution encourage and maintain whistleblower protection policies for its employees and/or customers to report suspected illegal practices, including predatory sales goals?

-Yes X No
+Yes No

 If no, please briefly explain:

 4. In the last five years, has the financial institution been subject to any disciplinary actions such as fines, suspensions, or settlements, undertaken by the Securities and Exchange Commission, the Consumer Financial Protection Bureau, the Municipal Securities Regulation Board, the Financial Industry Regulatory Agency and/or any State regulatory agency?

-Yes X No
+Yes No

-5. If the answer to question no. 4 is yes, please provide in separate attachmen labeled Exhibit 3, what the violation(s) are, the reason for the enforcemen action, what government agencies are involved, the date of the enforcemen action, what is the current status, and how were or will the issues be resolved?
+5. If the answer to question no. 4 is yes, please provide in separate attachment labeled Exhibit 3, what the violation(s) are, the reason for the enforcement action, what government agencies are involved, the date of the enforcement action, what is the current status, and how were or will the issues be resolved?